AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/folder-structure-filenaming.md

 - No two assets can have the same name within Dynamic Media Classic, regardless of what folder the assets are in.
 - Names are case-sensitive.
 For example, Chair.jpg, chair.jpg, and CHAIR.jpg would create three different Asset IDs.
 - As a best practice, Asset IDs should not contain blank spaces or symbols.
 Use of spaces and symbols make implementation more difficult because you will have to URL encode these characters.
-For example, a space " " becomes"%20."
+For example, a space " " becomes "%20."

 Your naming convention is essentially how you integrate with Dynamic Media Classic.
 You do not typically integrate your back-office systems into Dynamic Media Classic because it is a closed system.
 It is a passive partner, waiting for instructions in the form of URLs.